samhli-lab/samhli-lab/README.md

-- 👋 Hi, I’m Samuel Li
+- 👋 Hi, I’m Sam H Li
 - 👀 I’m interested in data ethics, specifically user privacy and misinformation
 - 🌱 I’m currently learning the fundamentals of computer science and studying Business and Global Affairs at Georgetown University.
 - 💞️ I’m looking to collaborate on any opportunities regarding the intersections between tech and social impact